Access Denied Error 0×80070005 message when initializing TPM for Bitlocker

-When you try to turn on Bitlocker on 7 Operating System Drive, you may get the Access Denied Error message while initializing TPM.
+When you try to turn on Bitlocker on Windows 7 Operating System Drive, you may get the Access Denied Error message while initializing TPM.

 image